Y2Nk4/Amazon-Fresh-Time-Slot-Poller/README.md

 ## HOW-TO-USE:
+0. Install [Tampermonkey](https://www.tampermonkey.net/) Extension if you don't have
 1. Add Items into your Amazon Shopping Cart from Amazon Fresh
 2. Click Checkout
 3. Go thru your shipping information